Anna Tivel: Biography

 Tivel was born in La Conner, Washington and grew up in a musical family, learning violin and fiddle as a child.
 After moving to Portland at age 18, she developed an interest in songwriting and began to write and perform her own material.
-Many of her songs are vignettes about the lives and struggles of ordinary people; she said in an interview, "I'm drawn over and over to the small stories of people (myself included) just trying to get by, to do a little better, to feel some sort of beauty in an ugly world."
-Her songs tend to unfold like short stories, filled with rich characters, vivid imagery, and emotional depth.
-She often writes from an observational, almost novelistic perspective, bringing characters and their inner worlds to life in just a few verses.
+Her songs are often vignettes about the lives and struggles of ordinary people, described by critics as character-driven poems.
+She said in an interview, "I'm drawn over and over to the small stories of people (myself included) just trying to get by, to do a little better, to feel some sort of beauty in an ugly world."

-Tivel's third album Small Believer was released on September 29, 2017 to positive reviews and named a "Top 10 underheard album of 2017" by Ann Powers of NPR Music.
+Tivel's third album Small Believer was released on September 29, 2017 by Fluff & Gravy Records and named a "Top 10 underheard album of 2017" by Ann Powers of NPR Music.
 She followed it with The Question on April 19, 2019, which was called "one of the most ambitious folk records of 2019" by NPR and listed among "10 essential folk albums from 2019" by Paste Magazine.
 Later that year, Rolling Stone named Tivel as one of the best acts they saw at AmericanaFest in Nashville, writing, "In a week of countless songsmiths showcasing their attempt at that exact type of singer-songwriter storytelling, Tivel's winding, largely chorus-less tales shined and shimmered."

 On July 16, 2021, Tivel shared Blue World, a compilation of re-recorded alternative versions of songs from her other albums.